AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 bool ignoreAadConsentState
 ```

-Return AAD Identity Provider if at least one AAD tenant exists, regardless of the consent state.
+Return AAD identity provider if at least one AAD tenant exists, regardless of the consent state.

 ```csharp
 [FromQuery]